-9 Conclusions
+8 Conclusions

-The paper demonstrates how a modular, 1,000 Standard user virtual desktop environment, self-contained within the blade chassis, can be deployed using a PVS VDI platform leveraging 12 PowerEdge M620 blade servers, four MXL blade switches, and two EqualLogic PS-M4110XS hybrid blade arrays.
-The storage I/O characteristics under various VDI workload scenarios (boot storm, login storm and steady state) along with performance characteristics throughout the VDI stack (for example, vSphere server performance and user experience) demonstrate the optimal configuration of all the elements across this VDI building block.
+The paper demonstrates how a 1,000 standard user virtual desktop environment can be deployed using a Citrix XenDesktop VDI platform leveraging a single Dell Storage PS4210XS hybrid array.
+The storage I/O characteristics under various VDI workload scenarios (boot storm, login storm and steady state) along with performance characteristics throughout the VDI stack (for example, vSphere server performance and user experience) demonstrate the optimal configuration of the PS4210XS hybrid array for this VDI deployment.

-Organizations can leverage this modular VDI solution to start small and then grow as needed without any disruption.
-For example, this architecture allows you to start with a partially-populated chassis with fewer blade servers and blade storage arrays.
-As the demand grows, more servers and storage arrays can be added to the chassis to support a larger number of desktops.
-Once the chassis is fully populated, completing the building block, another modular block can be added to the solution for further scaling of the solution.
-Additionally, this testing of the EqualLogic storage platform showed that the EqualLogic PS-M4110XS arrays can easily support very fast access to high-demand data in a VDI workload environment.
+This testing of the Dell Storage PS Series storage platform showed that the PS4210XS hybrid array can easily support very fast access to high-demand data in a VDI workload environment.
 It can easily handle high IOPS spikes that occur during boot and login storms.
-With EqualLogic hybrid arrays automatically tiering data between SSDs and HDDs, the solution can sustain large IOPS needs with a relatively small amount of SSD capacity thereby cost-effectively boosting the storage performance in a VDI deployment.
+With PS Series hybrid arrays automatically tiering data between SSDs and HDDs, the solution can sustain large IOPS needs with a relatively small amount of SSD capacity thereby cost-effectively boosting the storage performance in a VDI deployment.

-With the ability to support a large number of desktops in a single array, the EqualLogic PS-M4110XS can help organizations that are limited by the cost-per-desktop hurdle start their VDI deployment plans much sooner.
-Moreover, the peer storage architecture of the EqualLogic arrays achieves linear scalability of both controller throughput and storage capacity as new arrays are added with the VDI environment growth.
-This linear scaling in both performance and capacity, as demonstrated in this paper, keeps the storage-per-virtual-desktop cost low even in very large VDI deployments.
+With the ability to support a large number of desktops in a single array, the PS4210XS can help organizations that are limited by the cost-per-desktop hurdle start their VDI deployment plans much sooner.
+Moreover, the peer storage architecture of the PS Series arrays achieves linear scalability of both controller throughput and storage capacity as new arrays are added with the VDI environment growth.
+This linear scaling in both performance and capacity keeps the storage-per-virtual-desktop cost low even in very large VDI deployments.

-In addition to improved performance and flexible scalability, the PS-M4110XS hybrid arrays help reduce VDI deployment costs by handling workloads on highly cost-effective storage media, enhance VDI performance by placing read-sensitive replica images on low-latency SSDs, and simplify VDI deployments through automated and intelligent data tiering.
-Combined with the ease of administration of EqualLogic arrays, these benefits reduce the total cost for VDI in many organizations and make EqualLogic PS-M4110XS a great storage platform for desktop virtualization.
+In addition to improved performance and flexible scalability, the PS4210XS hybrid arrays help reduce VDI deployment costs by handling workloads on highly cost-effective storage media, enhance VDI performance by placing the vDisks and Write Cache volumes on low-latency SSDs as needed, and simplify VDI deployments through automated and intelligent data tiering.
+Combined with the ease of administration of PS Series arrays, these benefits reduce the total cost for VDI in many organizations and make PS4210XS a great storage platform for desktop virtualization.